 Chugai's strategic alliance with Roche, one of the world's leading pharmaceutical companies, started in 2002.
 With this alliance, Chugai made a fresh start and created a unique business model in which each company benefited from the other's strengths.
-Later, in anticipation of an increase in the number of projects in-licensed from Roche, Chugai reorganized its research centers and manufacturing plants
+Later, in anticipation of an increase in the number of projects in-licensed from Roche, Chugai reorganized its research centers and manufacturing plants and transformed its earnings structure.

 Building on its experience in manufacturing biopharmaceuticals since the 1980s, in 2005 Chugai launched Actemra, the first therapeutic antibody created in Japan.
 Chugai also captured the top domestic market share in the field of oncology with a powerful product lineup.
-Since then, Chuga has maintained the top share in oncology and in the therapeutic antibody market.
+Since then, Chugai has maintained the top share in oncology and in the therapeutic antibody market.
 Copyright © 2019 IQVIA.
 Source: JPM 2018.
 Reprinted with permission.
+The

-The scope of the market is defined by Chugai
+2018.
+Reprinted with permission.
+The scope of the market is defined by Chugai.